sábado, 26 de noviembre de 1988

 to lose you without first having loved you.

-How unfair is the life that touched me!
+How unfair is the life I’ve been given!

-Do you not notice what I do to see you?
+Do you not see what I do to find you?

 domingo, 6 de noviembre de 1988